Fon-Limani/Fon-limani-website/README.md

 ### Option 2: Create a New Env

-0 - Change the .env file according to your informations.
+0 - Change the .env_merge file according to your informations.
+Change the file's name from .env_merge to .env

 1 - Create a new environment: